guillaumedescoteauxisabelle/ma-biblio/docs/Smith-2019.all.md

 ----

-### Section annotation polaire
+##### Section annotation polaire
 Brian Cantwell Smith,
 =====================

-Smith received his BS, MS and **PhD degrees** from the [Massachusetts Institute of Technology] (https://en.wikipedia.org/wiki/Massachusetts_Institute_of_Technology "Massachusetts Institute of Technology").
-He was a founder of the [Center for the Study of Language and Information] (https://en.wikipedia.org/wiki/Center_for_the_Study_of_Language_and_Information "Center for the Study of Language and Information") at [Stanford University] (https://en.wikipedia.org/wiki/Stanford_University "Stanford University"), and a founder and first president of [Computer Professionals for Social Responsibility] (https://en.wikipedia.org/wiki/Computer_Professionals_for_Social_Responsibility "Computer Professionals for Social Responsibility").
-Smith served as principal scientist at the [Xerox Palo Alto Research Center] (https://en.wikipedia.org/wiki/Xerox_Palo_Alto_Research_Center "Xerox Palo Alto Research Center"), in the 1980s.
+Smith received his BS, MS and **PhD degrees** from the [Massachusetts Institute of Technology](https://en.wikipedia.org/wiki/Massachusetts_Institute_of_Technology "Massachusetts Institute of Technology").
+He was a founder of the [Center for the Study of Language and Information](https://en.wikipedia.org/wiki/Center_for_the_Study_of_Language_and_Information "Center for the Study of Language and Information") at [Stanford University](https://en.wikipedia.org/wiki/Stanford_University "Stanford University"), and a founder and first president of [Computer Professionals for Social Responsibility](https://en.wikipedia.org/wiki/Computer_Professionals_for_Social_Responsibility "Computer Professionals for Social Responsibility").
+Smith served as principal scientist at the [Xerox Palo Alto Research Center](https://en.wikipedia.org/wiki/Xerox_Palo_Alto_Research_Center "Xerox Palo Alto Research Center"), in the 1980s.

 (https://en.wikipedia.org/wiki/Brian\_Cantwell\_Smith)